awslabs/aws-amplify-identity-broker/Documentation/UserDocumentation.md

   ![Cognito Menu](Images/CognitoMenuTrigger.png)

-3. In the User Migration click the dropdown button and select Lambda function, if you are using the pre-built one with this project it should be label `amplifyIdentityBrokerMigration-YourENV`
+3. In the User Migration click the dropdown list and select Lambda function, if you are using the pre-built one with this project it should be label `amplifyIdentityBrokerMigration-YourENV`

   ![Cognito Menu](Images/MigrationTrigger.png)